Dawn Ippoliti LCAT, ATR-BC

 421 Essex Street 2nd FL Millburn, New Jersey 07041

 Copyright © Dawn Gilbert Ippoliti, LCAT.
 All rights reserved.

-Dawn Gilbert Ippoliti, LCAT provides confidential, client-focused counseling and therapy services for individuals, couples and families specializing in areas that include, but are not limited to: Anger Management, Depression Symptoms, Cognitive Behavioral Therapy, Anxiety Symptoms, PTSD Symptoms, Panic Attack Symptoms, Art Therapy, Stress Management, Abandonment Issues, Stress Symptoms, and PTSD Treatment.
+Dawn Gilbert Ippoliti, LCAT provides confidential, client-focused counseling and therapy services for individuals, couples and families specializing in areas that include, but are not limited to: Adolescent issues, Art Therapy, Anxiety Symptoms, Anger Management, Depression Symptoms, Cognitive Behavioral Therapy, Mindfulness, PTSD Symptoms, Panic Attack Symptoms, Stress Management, Stress Symptoms, and Trauma-Informed therapy.

 Proudly Serving: New York City, NY and Millburn, NJ as well as their surrounding communities which include but are not limited to: Flatiron, Midtown, West village, East village, Gramercy Park, Murray Hill, Union Square, Chelsea, Upper West Side, Union, Summit, Maplewood, Scotch Plains, Cranford, Garwood, Clark, Mountainside, Shorthills, Westfield, and Winfield